NFL contender kryptonite: Biggest weakness for each playoff team

 Matchup to avoid: Chicago Bears

-Bailey was 2-for-2 the first time these two teams played, but with the Vikings far more likely to finish as runners-up in the NFC North and face the Bears in Chicago come the postseason, would you want to rely on anybody in a purple uniform to kick field goals in Solder Field amid January weather?
+Bailey was 2-for-2 the first time these two teams played, but with the Vikings far more likely to finish as runners-up in the NFC North and face the Bears in Chicago come the postseason, would you want to rely on anybody in a purple uniform to kick field goals in Soldier Field in January weather?
 I didn't think so.
 The rest of the NFC playoff picture should feature generally friendly conditions, given that the Cowboys and Saints play in domes and the Rams play in Los Angeles.
 If the Vikings end up against the Seahawks, well, it won't be as cold -- or as painful -- as it was last time.